Properly embedded minimal annuli in $\mathbb{S}^2 \times \mathbb{R}$: Proof of the Main Theorem

 Then assuming that ${\rm Re} \frac{c(0)}{b(0)} <0$, we increase the flux along the deformation.
 This is possible if we have enough degree of freedom in the choice of the polynomial $c(\l)$ which is the case only if the spectral genus $g>0$.
 For any local maximum of the flux, the spectral genus is zero, see Lemma \ref{increasetau}.

 In the case where $a$ and $b$ have several common roots, we look for a special reparameterization of spectral data $(a,b)$ by the value of the period map $\mu$ at its branch points.
-We prove with the stable manifold theorem that there is a trajectory which moves out of the singularity (see section \ref{param} and proposition \ref{commonroots}).
-We increase the flux when we pass through this singularity when we move out.
+In this part we study singularities of the Whitham deformation and describe the main difficulty of the theorem.
+We prove with the Stable Manifold Theorem that there is a trajectory which moves out of the singularities (see section \ref{param} and 9.3 and proposition \ref{commonroots}).
+We increase the flux when we pass through this singularities when we move out by choosing the value of $c(0)$.
 Since $a$ has only simple roots, the elements of $I(a)$ have no roots on $\C^\ast$.
-Due to Proposition~4.9 \cite{HKS1} continuous paths of spectral data can be lifted in a neighbourhood of $(a,b)$ to continuous paths of potentials and annuli. \end{proof} {\bf Section 10.
-Isolated property of Abresch anuli.} Consider the family ${\calA}$ of Abresch annuli.
+Due to Theorem~5.8 \cite{HKS1} continuous paths of spectral data can be lifted in a neighbourhood of $(a,b)$ to continuous paths of potentials and annuli. \end{proof}

+\begin{remark} The section 9.2 and 9.3 describe how the Whitham deformation apply to open double points on a spectral curve and how to pass eventually singularities.
+This section describes how find at least two trajectories in the space of spectral data which preserve the period and permit to pass trough the singularity.
+The reason is that the equation is associate to a meromorphic vector field and we can find a blow up of the singularity. \end{remark} {\bf Section 10.
+Isolated property of Abresch annuli} Consider the family ${\calA}$ of Abresch annuli.
 If ${\calM}_{g_0}^{emb} (\epsilon_0) \setminus {\calA} \neq \emptyset$, we can find a sequence of embedded annuli $(X_n)_{n \in \N} \in {\calM}_{g_0}^{emb} (\epsilon_0 ) \setminus {\calA}$ converging to $ X_0 \in {\calA}$ with spectral data $( a_0, b_0)$ and potential $\xi_{\l,0}$.
-By theorem \ref{compact}, the spectral data $(a_n,b_n, \xi_{\l,n})$ has a converging subsequence with limit $(a,b, \xi_{\l})$.
+By Theorem \ref{compact}, the spectral data $(a_n,b_n, \xi_{\l,n})$ has a converging subsequence with limit $(a_0,b_0, \xi_{\l,0})$.

-If $(X_n) $ with spectral data $(a_n,b_n, \xi_{\l,n})$ is not foliated by constant curvature curves then the Shiffman's Jacobi field $u (n)$ of $X_n$ has no zero.
-The idea is to use $u (n)$ to construct a non zero bounded Jacobi field $v_0$ on $X_0$.
-Using the four vertex theorem on embedded horizontal curve we conclude that $v_0$ has at least four zeroes and then $v_0 \equiv 0$, a contradiction by lemma \ref{degenerate}.
+If $(X_n) $ with spectral data $(a_n,b_n, \xi_{\l,n})$ is not foliated by constant curvature curves then the Shiffman's Jacobi field $u (n)$ of $X_n$ is not identically zero.
+The idea is to use $u (n)$ in order to construct a non zero bounded Jacobi field $v_0$ on $X_0$.
+Using the four vertex theorem on embedded horizontal curve we conclude that $v_0$ has at least four zeroes and then $v_0 \equiv 0$, a contradiction to lemma \ref{degenerate}.